cheind/sdftoolbox/README.md

 <img src="doc/surfacenets.svg">
 </div>

 The image above shows two reconstructions of a sphere displaced by waves.
-The reconstruction on the left uses SurfaceNets from this library, the right side shows a Marching Cubes mesh created using scikit-image.
+The reconstruction on the left uses SurfaceNets from this library, the right side shows the result of applying Marching Cubes algorithm from scikit-image.

 See [examples/compare.py](examples/compare.py) for details.